 Q: I am being inundated with information; how do I tell what’s real and what’s not?

 A: With news organizations working fast and furious to share news quickly, especially during crises, there is a tendency to gloss over the veracity of a source – we have to act as an extra layer of filter and carefully sift through hard and soft facts as well as speculation.
 It is also important that when citing experts or specialists, we verify their qualifications, especially in this digital age where background information is readily available.
 Double-checking triple-checking is always a good practice when in doubt, and before sharing information.

 Q: Should I align myself with other industry partners?

 A: Yes, in most scenarios.
-Let’s do better as a global citizen and see how we can be part of a larger movement to help fight the pandemic, and also to develop co-operative movements that will last, and help each other in the future.
-With a larger coalition, we can be better prepared for future outbreaks and crises.
+Let’s do better as global citizens and see how we can be part of a larger movement to help fight the pandemic and also develop cooperative movements that will last and help each other in the future.
+With a larger coalition, we can be better prepared for future outbreaks and crises. covid-19 hotels

 Q: From a consumer perspective, I am seeing a lot of cancellations.
 Are those consumers/customers ever coming back?

-A: Yes, the consumers will return, and the travel agent and tour operator community is working to reassure travelers and also advising them on postponing their trips rather than cancelling outright.
-In addition, in a majority of instances, consumers can have any trip insurance purchased rolled-over as well when they postpone their trips to a later date.
+A: Yes, the consumers will return, and the travel agent and tour operator community is working to reassure travelers and also advising them on postponing their trips rather than canceling outright.
+In addition, in a majority of instances, consumers can have any trip insurance purchased rolled over as well when they postpone their trips to a later date.

 Q: Markets such as Asia look to be approaching a recovery phase and should I move my PR and marketing dollars away from the U.S. and focus on other parts of the world for now?